 Gulf Beaches in and near Dunedin

 Honeymoon Island State Park in Dunedin is a far cry from the commercialism of Clearwater Beach.
 Nestled in the western corner of Dunedin in Pinellas County, the island has many nature trails, wildlife and white sandy beaches.
 You can drive or walk across the short causeway to enjoy the famous Gulf beaches, and delicate mangroves.
 Curious nature lovers may see hidden osprey nests, an assortment of different types of birds, and almost non-existent to the state of Florida anymore are some virgin slash pine forests to be seen.
-The park boasts several nature trails and bird observation areas.
 Are you a dog owner?
 Honeymoon Island State Park also has its own separate dog beach for you and man’s best friend to enjoy together.
 Back at the main beach, visitors can swim, fish, and snorkel in the warm waters of the Gulf or picnic while they enjoy the beautiful scenery.
-Shelling is particularly good here, as the Gulf currents deposit an incredible variety of seashells on the shore.
 You can’t go wrong purchasing real estate in Dunedin this close to one of the most beautiful beaches in the world!

 Caladesi Island State Park